 R.C.G.A Rules Govern all Play

-- Blue tee markers indicate front nine, white tees back nine and red tees ladies.
+- White tee markers indicate front nine, blue tees back nine and red tees ladies.

 - Blue stakes or limed areas indicate Ground Under Repair areas.